auth0/docs/articles/multifactor-authentication/guardian/admin-guide.md

 Guardian and other types of MFA can be disabled from the [Multifactor Auth](${uiURL}/#/guardian) section of the dashboard.
 Toggle the button to disabled for the type of MFA you wish to turn off, a confirmation popup will appear.

-By disabling a type of MFA you will unenroll all your current users of that type of MFA.
+By disabling a type of MFA you will un-enroll all your current users of that type of MFA.
 They will be asked to re-enroll next time they try to login.
 This action cannot be reverted.